Kandyan–Dutch war (1764–1766): Dutch invasion, and occupation of Kandy

 Notably, substantial Kandyan forces emerged, bearing white flags as a sign of submission to the company.
 This event unfolded on February 22, and Van Eck, in response, conducted promotions for army officers and generals.

 The invasion proceeded with notable success, characterized by a lack of setbacks.
 Swiftly advancing and overcoming every Kandyan army they encountered, they demonstrated remarkable progress.
 In a parallel effort, another contingent led by Colonel Wesel, numbering 700 men, set out to dismantle the king's alternate palace.
 Upon receiving information that the king was residing there.
 Upon reaching the palace, it became evident that the king had fled again, the soldiers plundered and looted it again.
-As this group returned, they fell victim to an ambush, resulting in the unfortunate death of 48 soldiers on March 4.
+As this group returned, they fell victim to an ambush, resulting in the death of 48 soldiers on March 4.